sylviamusel/me/set4/readme.md

 Second set narrows it down looking at the height of the pokemon

 Time to complete exercise 3 "lasers" I'm quite lost with this one.
 I've already started on it and have been working on it for the past hour.

+Lasers isn't working.
+I needed to open and close it now it works woowhoo